How to choose a radar detector

 - Type of detector: There are three types of radar detector: corded, cordless, and remote-mount.
 Corded detectors usually mount on the windshield via suction cups, and provide the best range of detection.
 Cordless detectors are transported easily between vehicles, and provide a cleaner installation than corded models.
 Remote-mount detectors are permanently mounted to your vehicle, providing a clean installation that's virtually undetectable by thieves.

-- City Modes: City mode turns down the range or sensitivity so that you get fewer false alerts; this feature is helpful for urban driving.
+- City Modes: City mode reduces the range or sensitivity so that you get fewer false alerts from sources of signals similar to radar guns, such as automatic door openers; this feature is helpful for urban driving.

 - Laser detection: A detector with one laser sensor can detect laser beams in front of you, but not behind you or off to the sides.
 360-degree laser detection uses two sensors to look for laser pulses to the sides and behind you.
 Models with 360-degree laser detection tend to be more reliable, but more costly.

 - VG-2 and Spectre protection: These are shielding technologies that let you know when police are using radar detector detectors (RDD).
-Spectre is a more advanced RDD technology that is currently being used in several states and Canada.
-Some detectors offer Stealth protection, which warns you and then shuts down the detector, while more expensive detectors offer Invisible protection — they may be shielded from VG-2, Spectre, or both, so they can continue operating without being discovered.
+Spectre is a more advanced RDD technology, which has evolved to the point that it can be very difficult to protect yourself from .
+Some detectors offer stealth protection, which warns you and then shuts down the detector, while more expensive detectors offer Invisible protection — they may be shielded from VG-2, Spectre, or both, so they can continue operating without being discovered.